Welcome to OISS!

 I want to get more involved on campus and connect with other international Gauchos:

 We highly recommend that you visit Shoreline, UCSB's engagement platform where you can view campus organizations and sign up to attend events.
-We also encourage you to log on to Nectir, UCSB's official online chat platform.
-Be sure to join the #international-students channel!
-You can log into both Shoreline and Nectir using your UCSB netID credentials (single sign-on.)
+All OISS events can be viewed on our Shoreline events page.

 I want to follow OISS on social media so I never miss an update again!